Amused to Death

-Amused to Death is the third studio album by English musician Roger Waters, released 7 September 1992 on Columbia.
-Produced by Waters and Patrick Leonard, it is mixed in QSound to enhance its spatial feel.
-The album features the late Jeff Beck on lead guitar on several tracks.
+Amused to Death is the third studio album by the English musician Roger Waters, released 7 September 1992 on Columbia.
+Produced by Waters and Patrick Leonard, it was mixed in QSound to enhance its spatial feel.
+The album features Jeff Beck on lead guitar on several tracks.
 The album's title was inspired by Neil Postman's 1985 book Amusing Ourselves to Death.

-In 2015, the album was remastered and re-released with new artwork and in different formats, including a new 5.1 surround sound mix by original engineer James Guthrie, assisted by Joel Plante.
+In 2015, the album was remixed and re-released with new artwork and in different formats, including a new 5.1 surround sound mix by original engineer James Guthrie, assisted by Joel Plante.

 Background and production

 Roger Waters started working on Amused to Death in 1987 when he first wrote "Perfect Sense."
 It was several years before the album was released.

-Amused to Death was produced by Patrick Leonard, Waters, and was co-produced with Nick Griffiths in London at The Billiard Room, Olympic Studios, CTS Studios, Angel Recording Studios and Abbey Road Studios.
+Amused to Death was produced by Waters and Patrick Leonard, with co-production by Nick Griffiths.
+It was recorded in London at The Billiard Room, Olympic Studios, CTS Studios, Angel Recording Studios and Abbey Road Studios.
 The album was engineered by Hayden Bendall, Jerry Jordan, and Stephen McLaughlan and mixed by James Guthrie.
 The album is mixed in QSound to enhance the spatial feel of the audio, and the many sound effects on the album – rifle range ambience, sleigh-bells, cars, planes, distant horses, chirping crickets, and dogs – all make use of the 3-D facility.

-Amused to Death is the only studio album by Waters to not have a tour supporting it, though some songs were performed during the In The Flesh and Us + Them tours.
-"The Bravery of Being Out of Range" was also performed on his current This Is Not A Drill Tour.